Understanding Bradford factor scores

 But organisations must make sure there are safeguards in place to protect employees with medical conditions – such as cancer – that may cause irregular absence patterns because of hospital appointments.
 Employers must also make sure that their absence policies (including their use of Bradford factor scores) do not discriminate against employees with disabilities.
 Employees are legally entitled to time off to care for dependents, so these unplanned absences should not be included in Bradford factor calculations.

 This article was first published in November 2014.
-It was updated in April 2018 for freshness, accuracy and clarity.
+It was updated in April 2018 and January 2023, for freshness, accuracy and clarity.